If you are thinking about applying to Columbia College, there is no application fee, which means it is free to apply.

 Columbia College has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you're strong.

 What does Columbia College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.